blevinstein/SRAsteroids/README.md

 Experiments
 -----------

+- add 'twinkling' to stars, use to visualize time dilation
+- add patterns of colors in the stars, see what happens under transformation

 - add ability to switch between projections (seenBy, concurrentWith)
   - NOTE: Can add light pulses in concurrentWith projection, doesn't make any sense in seenBy projection